 The challenges faced by social housing landlords managing these kinds of blocks are many and varied.
-Sadly in many cases the blocks – partly due to their design – have become havens for crime and anti-social behaviour, and many authorities now try to operate over 55’s policies to reduce the opportunity, and to make the blocks more community minded.
+Sadly, in many cases the blocks – partly due to their design – have become havens for crime, and many authorities now try to operate over 55’s policies to reduce the opportunity for anti-social behaviour, and to give the blocks more of a community feel.

 The challenges for residents living in high rise accommodation are far greater than in any other type of housing.

 The obvious threats to their well-being of falling from height are compounded by other issues such as fire safety and poor ventilation, and these are issues which have become more prominent in recent times.